|

 Research Advisory Group (Convener), January-February 2009

-Choose Ohio First Bioscience & Healthcare Coordinating Committee ¿ July 2008-present
+Choose Ohio First Bioscience & Healthcare Coordinating Committee, July 2008-May 2011

 Mentor for Senior Project from Orange High School